On Fire

 On Fire: Climate and Crisis profiles contemporary Queensland art in a time of significant ecological change.
 It situates this analysis during the emergence of what fire historian Stephen Pyne describes as the Pyrocene—the fire equivalent of an ice age, with Australia as one of its major epicentres.

-One year on from Black Summer, the devastating 2019-20 bushfire season, the work of fifteen emerging, established, and posthumous artistic voices are presented here to frame an understanding of this theory of a new, incendiary era, and engage with closely related themes of global warming and climate threat in this state.
+One year on from Black Summer, the devastating 2019–20 bushfire season, the work of fifteen emerging, established, and posthumous artists frame an understanding of this theory of a new, incendiary era, and engage with closely related themes of global warming and climate threat in this state.

 Queensland is synonymous with its climate, its identity and culture frequently foregrounded by it.
-This has previously been described ambivalently: part extreme, sweat-inducing, clime, yet also idyllic, even benign, paradise.
+This has previously been described ambivalently: as an extreme, sweat-inducing, clime, yet also an idyllic, even benign, paradise.
 This exhibition pronounces instead a changing image: of increasingly precarious conditions within the Pyrocene.

 Naomi Blacklock

-Naomi Blacklock (b.
-1990) is a Brisbane-based artist whose practice maps the nexus of embodied performance, culture heritage and gender identity.
-Working across a range of media, from experimental sound installation, performance and sculpture, her work creatively examines the mythologies, archetypes and harmful histories of gender and cultural identity.
-Her ritualised sound objects and performances are intended to amplify the body and the voice through performative bodily precision and aural screaming.
-Blacklock’s work has been presented at Dark Mofo, Hobart; Museum of Brisbane, Brisbane; University of Queensland Art Museum, Brisbane; Firstdraft, Sydney; and Seventh Gallery, Melbourne.
-She is Co-Director of Boxcopy, Brisbane, and is a founding member of CLUTCH Collective.
+Naomi Blacklock (b.1990) is a Brisbane-based artist whose practice maps the nexus of embodied performance, culture heritage, and gender identity.
+Her work examines the mythologies, archetypes, and harmful histories of gender and cultural identity.
+Her ritualised sound objects and performances amplify the body and the voice through performative bodily precision and screaming.
+Her work has been presented at Dark Mofo, Hobart; Museum of Brisbane; UQ Art Museum, Brisbane; Firstdraft, Sydney; and Seventh Gallery, Melbourne.
+She is Co-Director of Boxcopy, Brisbane, and a founding member of Clutch Collective.

-Naomi Blacklock (b.
-1990) is a Brisbane-based artist whose practice maps the nexus of embodied performance, culture heritage and gender identity.
-Working across a range of media, from experimental sound installation, performance and sculpture, her work creatively examines the mythologies, archetypes and harmful histories of gender and cultural identity.
-Her ritualised sound objects and performances are intended to amplify the body and the voice through performative bodily precision and aural screaming.
-Blacklock’s work has been presented at Dark Mofo, Hobart; Museum of Brisbane, Brisbane; University of Queensland Art Museum, Brisbane; Firstdraft, Sydney; and Seventh Gallery, Melbourne.
-She is Co-Director of Boxcopy, Brisbane, and is a founding member of CLUTCH Collective.
+Naomi Blacklock (b.1990) is a Brisbane-based artist whose practice maps the nexus of embodied performance, culture heritage, and gender identity.
+Her work examines the mythologies, archetypes, and harmful histories of gender and cultural identity.
+Her ritualised sound objects and performances amplify the body and the voice through performative bodily precision and screaming.
+Her work has been presented at Dark Mofo, Hobart; Museum of Brisbane; UQ Art Museum, Brisbane; Firstdraft, Sydney; and Seventh Gallery, Melbourne.
+She is Co-Director of Boxcopy, Brisbane, and a founding member of Clutch Collective.

 Naomi Blacklock